 Ah, summer.
 Time for weekend drives and family vacations.
 Tourist towns all over the country are gearing up for an influx of visitors.
 But for one city in Colorado, it’s the elk that will be arriving in droves, in this warmest season.

-Watch this short video from BBC One.
-In it, a couple of folks who didn’t keep their distance find out that trying to get familiar with an elk should be by invitation only.
+Watch the first, short video below which depicts a typical “elk jam” in Estes Park.
+In the second video, a man who didn’t keep his distance finds out that trying to get familiar with an elk should be by invitation only.